 As a former cast member of Disney, Robert Niles explains, “Disney World had its own code language.”
 Employees must never say a ride is “broken” or “down” but rather “temporarily unavailable”, customers are known as “guests”, being on or off the clock is known as being “on stage” or “off stage” and the theme park as a whole is known as a “show”.

 This thorough maintenance of theatrics and cheerfulness through a specific branding of language has been enforced so consistently to maintain the magical brand of Disney.

 Following the discussion of language is the topic of taglines and slogans.
 These are incredibly useful tools; the careful compilation of words helps to explain what your company does, what your brand values are and gives you space to get a little creative.

-Audible recently featured the slogan “Stories that surround you”, a clever and simple message that both emphasises the immersive nature of audiobooks, and draws on the idea that each spoken story is taken from the world around you.
+Audible recently featured the slogan “Stories that surround you”, a clever and simple message that emphasizes the immersive nature of audiobooks, and draws on the idea that each spoken story is taken from the world around you.

 A good tagline complements your brand and your brand name and is memorable.
 Have a look at some of these commonly used taglines and note how simple they are.
 While some expand beyond, the sweet spot in terms of word count is at about 3-5.
 The fewer words, the easier it is to remember.

 Let your taglines and slogans communicate the beliefs, functions and/or tone of your brand in the simplest and quickest way possible.
 Don’t be afraid of getting creative with them, but also don’t be afraid of just keeping them simple.

 07. Carefully crafted tone

 Gone are the days where your only way to communicate with brands and organizations was out in public.
 Nowadays, brands have Twitter accounts and Facebook pages, consumers communicate with these brands from the privacy of their own homes.
 This constant communication between consumers and companies means that the tone carried throughout these conversations is a crucial part of the branding.